Bulletin board contract

 - A public token produced by the user who made the current post, but from which their private identity cannot be derived.

 The third value is perhaps less obvious than the others; it corresponds to the 'that message' constraint mentioned on the previous page.
 When its value is 15, it says, 'The current message is the 15th post.'
-If you have ever implemented any sort of software lock, it will not surprise you that the correct behavior is to increment this counter whenever the board becomes vacant (not when it becomes occupied), because that is the point at which the current instance no longer corresponds to the just-removed post.
+If you have ever implemented any sort of software lock, it will not surprise you that the correct behavior is to increment this counter whenever the board becomes vacant (not when it becomes occupied), because that is the point at which the bulletin board no longer holds the (previous) numbered post.

-The fourth value should be a non-reversible hash of the poster's identity and the posting instance number (the counter).
+The fourth value should be a non-reversible hash of the owner's identity and the posting sequence number (the counter).
 No one can figure out who posted the message from the token, but the user who created the post can reliably derive that token again to satisfy the identity-verification obligation.

 Here is the type of that ledger state, specified in Midnight's Compact contract language: